|Nutritional Guidelines (per serving)|

 Looking for a high-protein alternative to French fries, or want a healthy snack your vegetarian or vegan kids will actually eat?
 Try this cornmeal breaded fried tempeh recipe for a vegetarian and vegan snack or finger food perfect for kids, Superbowl snacking or anytime you want something more than a carrot to dip into ranch dressing.

-In this easy tempeh fries recipe, tempeh is breaded and lightly fried for a crunchy high-protein alternative to French-fries for a healthy vegetarians and vegans dish - and particularly great for kids!
 This recipe suggests dipping your fried tempeh sticks in a vegan curry-mayonnaise sauce, but you could also try these with ketchup, soy sauce, ranch dressing or even barbecue sauce.
 I also really like a sweet Thai chili sauce for dipping.

 First, slice the tempeh lengthwise to make "French fry" shapes, about 1/4-inch thick sticks.

 In a large skillet, bring about an inch of water or vegetable broth to a boil.
 Working in batches if needed, simmer the tempeh, covered, for 10 minutes, then drain well.
 This step is needed to pre-cook the tempeh.

 Combine the cornmeal and salt in a small or medium-sized bowl.
 While the tempeh is still moist, roll each stick well in the cornmeal and salt mixture.

 In a large skillet, heat the vegetable or canola oil over medium-high heat.
 Working in batches as needed, sauté the cornmeal-coated tempeh for 2 minutes on each side or until lightly golden brown.
 Drain each tempeh fry on a paper towel.